1 Jan - 1 Feb 2011

 In these Stickman works, the limbs of the photographed figures are stretched, and the stickman is also rendered translucent at times, like a memory, a ghost, or a poignant presence of what has gone before.

 Static images are interspersed with figures that embody movement, all in front of desert and archetypal Australian backdrops.
 The skies are portentous, brooding, with cracks like old parchment, overlaid on the cloud imagery.

 Rock paintings have recorded Aboriginal history for more than 40,000 years.
-Like the rock paintings of old, Stickman records man hunting animals, tribal wars, and white settlement.
+Like the rock paintings of old, Stickman records men hunting animals, tribal wars, and white settlements.
 These historical incidents are projected anew in a work that extends into the modern era – the final image depicts an Aboriginal man sitting reflectively in a rocking chair, backgrounded by an unforgiving Australian landscape, with the modernity of white settlement presented by the iconic Hills Hoist.